 My parents did not have a lot of money as I was growing up, but I had a very happy childhood where I learned quality time with family was more valuable than monetary possessions.
 I grew up with an older sister, mother, father, and grandparents.
 My family instilled in me the value of spending time with others and a love for cooking.

-My Career: I went to UCLA and double majored in history and sociology.
+I went to UCLA and double majored in history and sociology.
 After graduating, I continued my education at Pepperdine University where I received my teaching credential and masters in education.
 Currently, I am an elementary school principal and I love getting to work with students everyday!
 My schedule allows me to balance home and work life pretty easily.
 My district is really supportive of family and the journey of starting a family through adoption.